asyncapi/converter-go/README.md

 ### As a package

-To see examples how to use the AsyncAPI Converter as a package, go to the [README.md](./examples/README.md).
+To see examples of how to use the AsyncAPI Converter as a package, go to the [README.md](./examples/README.md).

 ## Contribution